Santiago Martínez Delgado: Early death

-Master Martinez died on January 12, in the hacienda "El Molino", of a stroke.
+Martinez died on January 12, in the hacienda "El Molino", of a stroke.
 On August 3 of the same year, the National Museum, with the collaboration of the Education Ministry, organized an exposition in his honor.

 Listing of selected works

-Martinez produced over 100 paintings in his career, in addition to murals, produced illustrations for books, lithographs, a great number of drawings, dozens of sculptures, and various other projects, including a large number of books and published articles before passing at the age of 47.
+Martinez produced over 100 paintings in his career, in addition to murals, produced illustrations for books, lithographs, a great number of drawings, dozens of sculptures, and various other projects, including a large number of books and published articles, before passing at the age of 47.
 The list below has some of his most significant works.